moby/moby/docs/installation/linux/oracle.md

 # Oracle Linux

-Docker is supported Oracle Linux 6 and 7.
+Docker is supported on Oracle Linux 6 and 7.
 You do not require an Oracle Linux Support subscription to install Docker on Oracle Linux.

 ## Prerequisites